TiraVerse Price Tops $0.0004 (TVRS)

-TiraVerse (TVRS) traded 0% lower against the dollar during the 1-day period ending at 10:00 AM E.T. on September 25th.
-In the last week, TiraVerse has traded 0% higher against the dollar.
-TiraVerse has a market capitalization of $39.00 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last day.
-One TiraVerse token can currently be bought for $0.0004 or 0.00000001 BTC on exchanges.
+TiraVerse (TVRS) traded 0% higher against the dollar during the 24 hour period ending at 17:00 PM Eastern on September 26th.
+Over the last seven days, TiraVerse has traded 0% higher against the dollar.
+One TiraVerse token can now be bought for $0.0004 or 0.00000001 BTC on major exchanges.
+TiraVerse has a total market capitalization of $39.01 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.